 The eyes are on you

-“Dealing well with your own mistakes, when all eyes are on you, is an important part of your behaviour and character, and sets the tone for others to emulate”, states Klaus Hansen, Odgers Berndtson Partner.
+“Dealing well with your own mistakes, when all eyes are on you, is an important part of your behavior and character, and sets the tone for others to emulate”, states Klaus Hansen, Odgers Berndtson Partner.

 Middle and senior management play an important role in creating an error management, or put more positively, learning culture.

-Their conduct and their reactions are crucial for how errors are regarded on a company level in the organisation.
+Their conduct and their reactions are crucial for how errors are regarded on a company level in the organization.
 A company can’t innovate a breakthrough product, or strengthen a process, if it’s not willing to encourage risk-taking and learn from subsequent mistakes.

 How should you demonstrate great leadership when you make a mistake?